mesosphere-backup/dcos-docker/README.md

-agent                          Starts the container for a dcos agent. build                          Build the docker image that will be used for the containers. clean                          Removes and cleans up the master, agent, and installer containers. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help
+agent                          Starts the container for a dcos agent. build                          Build the docker image that will be used for the containers. clean                          Removes and cleans up the master, agent, and installer containers. clean-ssh                      Removes the generated ssh keys for the cluster. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help